Songtech-0912/songtech-0912.github.io/content/new-functions.md

 +++
-title = "A new way to define functions" date = 2023-12-24
+title = 'A "new" way to define functions' date = 2023-12-24
 +++